A Brief History of Volatility Models

 In financial markets, assets prices are assumed to follow a stochastic (random) process, where there is a certain trajectory (drift) but the variations are random along that trajectory.
 This process is known as Brownian motion.
 When B&S wrote their 1973 paper they assumed that the dynamic follows continuous Geometric Brownian motion, which means that securities cannot change sign (i.e. price cannot change from positive to negative, and vice versa), Moreover, they assumed that increments distribute normally (i.e. Gaussian distribution).
 Their assumption of continuity is also creating issues, as they assumed that one can continuously eliminate the delta (underlying price change) risk, while this is technically impossible (and even if possible to some degree, it comes with non-negligible transaction costs).

 The last assumption Black Scholes made regarding the volatility is probably the most questionable assumption, which paved the way to what we know today as “Volatility Modeling”.

 The Era of Stochastic Volatility

 Let’s first understand what stochastic volatility means.
-Any stochastic volatility model assumes that the volatility itself follows a random process (parallels and with some degree of correlation to the returns of its underlying asset), so basically the stochastic volatility’s process is being (partly) controlled by the dynamic of the underlying it describes (hypothetically speaking each derivatives of the previous dynamic will follow the same process, but let’s leave it for now…)
+Any stochastic volatility model assumes that the volatility itself follows a random process (parallels and with some degree of correlation to the returns of its underlying asset), so basically, the stochastic volatility’s process is being (partly) controlled by the dynamic of the underlying it describes (hypothetically speaking each derivative of the previous dynamic will follow the same process, but let’s leave it for now…)

-While in reality we know that our usual volatility surface looks very different from that.
+While in reality, we know that our usual volatility surface looks very different from that.
 This would be our typical S&P500 volatility surface:

 We can trace the root of all modern stochastic volatility models to Heston’s 1993 paper, which offered a new, closed-form, approach for pricing bond options and foreign-exchange options under stochastic volatility dynamic.